 Because we accept late gifts in order to fulfill wishes on our waiting list, we encourage Drive Leaders to display the wish cards for as long as possible.
 However, when our Holiday Wish Drive has finished, leftover cards may be returned to the Family Giving Tree Holiday Wish Drive warehouse or our office in Milpitas.
 Please return leftover cards in an envelope labeled with your groups name.

 Congratulations (and thank you!) on exceeding your expectations!
-Please contact our office and we will gladly mail out more cards ASAP.
+Please get in touch with our office, and we will gladly mail out more cards ASAP.
 Every gift is another wish granted, more joy delivered to someone who needs it most during the holidays.
-You may also email us at [email protected] or call us at 408.946.3111 x226 to request additional wish cards.
+You may also email us at

 Questions About the Virtual Giving Tree